Reported and Measured Heights Listed below are self-reported heig... | Channels for Pearson+

 1

-Step 1: Calculate the differences between the reported heights and the measured heights for each individual.
-Use the formula: Difference = Reported Height - Measured Height.
-For example, for the first individual, the difference is 68.0 - 67.9 = 0.1.
+Step 1: Calculate the differences between the reported heights and measured heights for each individual.
+For each pair of values, subtract the measured height from the reported height.
+For example, for the first pair, the difference is 68.0 - 67.9 = 0.1.

-Step 2: List all the calculated differences in a new dataset.
-For example, the differences for the given data will be a list of values corresponding to each pair of reported and measured heights.
+Step 2: List all the calculated differences.
+These differences will be used to compute the mean, median, and mode.

-Step 3: Arrange the differences in ascending order.
-This step is necessary to calculate the quartiles (Q1 and Q3).

-Step 4: Identify Q1 (the first quartile) by finding the value at the 25th percentile of the ordered differences.
-If the dataset size is not a multiple of 4, interpolate between the nearest ranks.

 Verified video answer for a similar problem: